Last tested: June 2026.

 Best for: Teams that want dashboards inside a workspace, not as a standalone tool.

 Taskade Genesis does not build static charts.
-It builds living dashboards — projects that display data in 8 views (List, Board, Calendar, Table, Mind Map, Gantt, Org Chart, Timeline), wire to 100+ integrations, and run AI agents that auto-summarize, auto-alert, and auto-update without human intervention.
+It builds living dashboards — projects that display data in 7 views (List, Board, Calendar, Table, Mind Map, Gantt, Org Chart), wire to 100+ integrations, and run AI agents that auto-summarize, auto-alert, and auto-update without human intervention.

 Here is what makes Taskade Genesis fundamentally different from Turbo AI:

 AI agents that work while you sleep.
 Attach an AI agent to any dashboard project.
 The agent can summarize yesterday's metrics every morning, compare week-over-week trends, flag anomalies, and write a plain-English report that gets posted to a Slack channel or emailed to your team.
-Taskade offers 22+ built-in tools for agents, plus custom tool creation so your agent can call any API.
-Over 500,000 agents have been deployed across the platform.
+Taskade offers 34 built-in tools for agents, plus custom tool creation so your agent can call any API.
+You can also run multiple agents together in orchestration mode, so one agent pulls the data while another writes the summary.

 100+ integrations for live data.
 Connect your dashboard to Stripe for revenue, PostHog for product analytics, Google Search Console for SEO, Gmail for support tickets, Slack for team communication, and dozens more.
 Data flows into your Taskade project through reliable automation workflows — no manual CSV uploads, no copy-pasting from spreadsheets.

 Custom domains and public sharing.
-Publish any dashboard as a live app with a custom domain, password protection, and public URL.
+Publish any dashboard as a live app with a custom domain, built-in sign-in, and a public URL.
 Share it with clients, stakeholders, or the world.
-Over 150,000 Genesis apps have been built, and 130,000+ are live in the Community Gallery.
+More than 150,000 one-prompt apps have been built on Taskade Genesis, and you can clone any of them straight from the Community Gallery.

 Role-based access for teams.
 Taskade uses a 7-tier permission system (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer) so you can give your CEO read-only access to the executive dashboard while your ops team edits the underlying data.
 Turbo AI has no permission model at all.